teamforage/forage-ios-sdk/README.md

 The [Swift Package Manager](https://www.swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-We recommend to use Xcode with at least Swift tools version of 5.3.
+We recommend using Xcode with Swift tools version 5.3 or higher.
 Earlier Xcode versions don't support Swift packages with resources.
 To check your current Swift tools version run in your terminal:

 ```swift